Tashrif-007/SEM-6/Software Design-606/userrolemanagement/readme.md

 - Pagination is implemented for the user list API using Spring Data's `Pageable`.
 - DTOs are used to encapsulate request and response data, preventing direct exposure of domain entities.

-## Bonus Features (Not Implemented)
+## Bonus Features
-The following optional features were not included but can be added:
-- Audit fields (createdDate, updatedDate)
-- Swagger/OpenAPI documentation
+- Pagination for GET /users list API
+- Remove role from user API
-- Integration tests
+- Use DTOs

 ## Troubleshooting
 - **H2 Console Not Accessible**: Ensure the URL is correct and the application is running.